prashantgohel321/DevOps/100 Days of DevOps KodeKloud/Day 09 MariaDB Troubleshooting.md

 ### Why Did I Do This?
 (The "What & Why")
 <a name="why-did-i-do-this-the-what--why"></a>
--   **`systemd` and `systemctl`**: `systemd` is the core service manager on modern Linux systems. `systemctl` is the command-line tool you use to interact with it.
-Knowing how to `start`, `stop`, `enable`, and check the `status` of services is a fundamental sysadmin skill.
+-   **`systemd` and `systemctl`**: `systemd` is the main service manager in modern Linux. `systemctl` is the tool to start, stop, enable, or check services — a core sysadmin skill.
--   **`journalctl`**: This is the command used to query the detailed logs collected by `systemd`.
-When `systemctl status` isn't enough, `journalctl` is the next logical step to find specific error messages.
+-   **`journalctl`**: Lets you view detailed system logs.
+When `systemctl status` isn’t enough, `journalctl` helps find exact error messages.
--   **Root Cause Analysis**: This task was a perfect example of not just fixing the symptom (the service was down) but digging deeper to find the underlying cause (a missing directory).
-Simply restarting a service often doesn't work if the environment it needs to run in is broken.
+-   **Root Cause Analysis**: This task taught me to go beyond fixing symptoms.
+The service was down, but the real problem was a missing directory.
+Restarting alone wouldn’t have solved it.

 ---